codematrix/agentic-ai-design-patterns/readme.md

 pip install -r requirements.txt
 ```

-## .env file
+## Create and update .env file

 We provided a sample **.env.readme** file.
-Please update the values to using
+Please create your own **.env** file and update the values using your API keys.
-your API keys.
-If you have different model providers, then make sure to update the agents using that depend on these API keys.
-If you not using logfire, you can exclude those key/value pairs.
+If you have different model providers, then make sure to update agents used in the examples.
+If you not using **logfire**, you can exclude those key/value pairs.

 ## Contributing